 Onimusha 3 starts Samonosuke off with the fully-powered versions of his three primary magic swords from the first game (Raizen, Enryuu, and Shippuu) only to rob him of all three by the second level, leaving him with naught but his regular, non-magical katana once again until he can find three new magical weapons.
 If you manage to find the special orbs in the Dark Realm you can start a New Game+ using the above-mentioned magical swords.

 Castlevania: Symphony of the Night is a textbook example of this trope.
-After the (skippable) introductory scene with Richter Belmont, Alucard comes to Castle Drac with a full complement of his signature equipment... which is promptly swiped from him by Daddy's Dragon, Death.
+After the (skippable) introductory scene with Richter Belmont, Alucard comes to the titular castle with a full complement of his signature equipment... which is promptly swiped from him by Daddy's Dragon, Death.
 It's not until you've explored the entire castle twice that you can get back everything you lost.

 Humorously, it is possible to skip past the room with Death using Luck Mode, making the rest of the game absurdly easy due to your crazy armor that reduces most attacks in the first half of the game to Scratch Damage.